-Billet Industries is proud to support the US Military and our Allies through our contract manufacturing services.
-At Billet, we offer our precision machining and fabrication services to both the US Government and other prime contractors, providing them with defect-free parts and assemblies used on naval surface ships & submarines, aviation systems, and ground combat equipment.
+Billet Industries is proud to support the U.S. military and our allies through our contract manufacturing services.
+At Billet, we offer our precision machining and fabrication services to both the U.S. government and other prime contractors, providing them with defect-free parts and assemblies used on naval surface ships & submarines, aviation systems, and ground combat equipment.

 We are experienced in machining and fabricating a wide array of materials, including aluminum, steel, stainless steel, titanium, exotic alloys (including Inconel and Hastelloy®), engineered plastics, and composites.
 Billet ensures materials and documentation compliance for defense regulated (DFARS) specialty metals.
-We are experienced in handling customer-supplied, high-valued materials – including Level 1 materials – by providing proven processes and experience personnel to ensure your part is fabricated right the first time.
+We are experienced in handling customer-supplied, high-valued materials – including Level 1 materials – by providing proven processes and experienced personnel to ensure your part is fabricated right the first time.

-In 2016, Billet Industries was selected as the contract manufacturer for the sling links, lugs, and mechanical assemblies to be fielded as the new US Army Aviation’s Unit Maintenance Aerial Recovery Kits (UMARK).
+In 2016, Billet Industries was selected as the contract manufacturer for the sling links, lugs, and mechanical assemblies to be fielded as the new U.S. Army Aviation’s Unit Maintenance Aerial Recovery Kits (UMARK).
 UMARK sling kits are used in the helicopter recovery of disabled aircraft.
-Previous UMARK designs were bulky, heavier, and were only able to be used on downed aircraft which still had uncompromised lifting points.
+Previous UMARK designs were bulky, heavier, and were only able to be used on downed aircraft, which still had uncompromised lifting points.
 Today’s UMARK is lighter, kitted for efficient use, and capable of rigging more severely damaged aircraft including unmanned aerial vehicles (UAVs).

-Billet Industries machined, fabricated, assembled, stenciled, and inspected the mechanical sling links and lug assemblies the aviation teams will use on the new rigging kits.
+Billet Industries machined, fabricated, assembled, stenciled, proof-load tested, and inspected the mechanical sling links and lug assemblies the aviation teams will use on the new rigging kits.
 Each sling link and lug assembly required a proof load to ensure structural integrity.
 All work was performed at Billet Industries York, Pennsylvania facility.